Claytor Lake State Park

-Claytor Lake State Park is a 472 acre state park in Pulaski County, Virginia.
+Claytor Lake State Park is a 472 acre state park in Pulaski County, Virginia, in the United States.
 The park is located on Claytor Lake, a 4500 acre, 21 mi reservoir on the New River formed by Claytor Dam, which is used to generate hydroelectric power by the Appalachian Power Company.
-The reservoir is named for W. Graham Claytor (1886–1971) of nearby Roanoke, a former vice president of Appalachian Power who supervised construction of the dam and creation of the lake.
+The reservoir is named for William Graham Claytor (1886–1971) of nearby Roanoke, a former vice president of Appalachian Power who supervised construction of the dam and creation of the lake.

 Claytor Lake State Park has hiking trails, a freshwater swimming beach, boating and fishing opportunities, a full-service marina, visitor center, concession, lakeside cabins, camping with full hookups, interpretive programs and six rental shelters accommodating large groups.
 In addition to this, many housing projects have been created around the area due to the enticing lake-front properties.

 The Haven B. Howe House is used as a Nature Exhibit Center that focuses on the lake's wildlife habitat.
 It was added to the National Register of Historic Places in 2008.